MislavJaksic/College-Labs/APR/Labs/Lab_1/README.md

   read matrix from a file. -> fromFile output matrix to a file. -> toFile

-The Matrix class should implement forward and back substitution as well as both LU and LUP decomposition.
+The Matrix class should also implement forward and back substitution as well as LU and LUP decomposition.
 As a bonus, implement a method that inverses the matrix.